gatsbyjs/gatsby-starter-landing-page/README.md

 1. **`gatsby-node.js`**: [Gatsby Node][] config file for the starter, which includes GraphQL type definitions for the Contentful content model.
 1. **`gatsby-theme-landing-page`**: The [theme][theme docs] that includes the Contentful source plugin and most of the functionality.
 See the theme's [`README.md`][theme readme] for more information.
 1. **`src/`**: The source directory for the starter.
 This includes an example of using the [Shadowing API][] to customize landing pages provided by the theme.
-1. **`.env.example`**: Copy this file, rename it to `.env`, and add your Contentful API keys to connect this data to your Contentful space.

 [gatsby config]: https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/
 [gatsby node]: https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/